-Teen Court is a program run by teens, for teens.
-Teenage offenders between the ages of 11 and 18 who have committed a misdemeanor crime can have their cases heard by a jury of their peers.
-The volunteer teens perform the roles of prosecuting and defense attorneys, bailiff, clerk, and jury.
-A local volunteer attorney presides as Judge and is the only adult directly involved in the court proceedings.
+Teen volunteers have the opportunity to participate in a courtroom experience run by teens for teens.
+Teen Court allows youthful offenders, who plead guilty to a misdemeanor crime to have their cases heard by a jury of their peers.
+Teen volunteers serve as prosecuting and defense attorneys, bailiffs, court clerks, and jurors.
+A volunteer attorney presides as the Judge and is the only adult directly involved in the court proceedings.

-· You must be between the ages of 11 and 18.
+· You must be between the ages of 11 and 18

 · You must abide by the rules of the program

 · You must sign, respect, and abide by the “Oath of Confidentiality”

-· You must demonstrate maturity and sensitivity.
+· You must demonstrate maturity and sensitivity